RUC-Shende/BotAlgorithms/Docs/documentation.rst

 Defined by the ``utils`` class, these are a set of static functions designed to be accessed from anywhere and used to calculate common things.

-.. js:autofunction:: utils.wallAtAngle
+.. js:autofunction:: modules.utils.wallAtAngle
-.. js:autofunction:: utils.genPoly
+.. js:autofunction:: modules.utils.genPoly
-.. js:autofunction:: utils.distance
+.. js:autofunction:: modules.utils.distance
-.. js:autofunction:: utils.midpoint
+.. js:autofunction:: modules.utils.midpoint
-.. js:autofunction:: utils.cmpXYPairs
+.. js:autofunction:: modules.utils.cmpXYPairs
-.. js:autofunction:: utils.AddAround
+.. js:autofunction:: modules.utils.AddAround
-.. js:autofunction:: utils.WhereLineSegsCross
+.. js:autofunction:: modules.utils.WhereLineSegsCross